Phone: 310.770.1307

 Media Litigation: Alexander has significant experience with defamation and privacy torts, and has filed or defended many anti-SLAPP motions.

-• Mokhtarian et al. v Saperstein et al., Los Angeles Superior Court (ongoing dispute between producers and investors, in which Alexander won 13 motions for summary adjudication or judgment);
+• Mokhtarian et al. v Saperstein et al., Los Angeles Superior Court (ongoing dispute between producers and investors, in which Alexander won 13 motions for summary adjudication or judgment and prevailed on appeal);

 • Weinberger v UMG Recordings, Inc., Los Angeles Superior Court (settled suit by A&R executive client for unpaid royalties);